Openings - Computational Privacy Group, Imperial College London

 Funded PhD Positions in Computational Privacy at Imperial College London (Department of Computing)

 Overview.
-The Computational Privacy Group, led by Dr. Yves-Alexandre de Montjoye, at Imperial College London’s Data Science Institute at the Department of Computing has funded openings for PhD students (from UK, EU and overseas) to work on topics related to privacy, data protection, and the impact of algorithms on society.
+The Computational Privacy Group, led by Dr. Yves-Alexandre de Montjoye, at Imperial College London’s Data Science Institute and the Department of Computing has funded openings for PhD students (from UK, EU and overseas) to work on topics related to privacy, data protection, and the impact of algorithms on society.

 Topics of current interests include, for instance, individual privacy in large-scale behavioral datasets; statistical or machine learning-based re-identification attacks against privacy-preserving data systems or aggregates, privacy of machine learning models, privacy engineering solutions such as differential privacy and query-based systems.